CMP-Studio/IMuAPI/readme.md

 **Variables**

+* irn: The irn of the catalog object you are looking for

+**Response**

+This function responds with an image file if it succeeds or an HTTP ERROR if it fails

+**Errors**

+* HTTP 503 - Can't connect to IMu server (may be down or configured incorrectly)
+* HTTP 400 - Malformed response (Did you set the IRN?)
+* HTTP 406 - Something happened when trying to find the item
+* HTTP 404 - An object with that IRN could not be found.

+## Multimedia

+url: http://*imu server*/api/multimedia?irn=*irn*

+**Variables**

-* irn: The irn of the object you are looking for
+* irn: The irn of the multimedia object you are looking for

 **Response**